SeamusY/UO_Hackerthon_Baggage_2024/README.md

 ## Technical Overview

-The solution leverages AI to analyze historical data regarding the time required to transport baggage from the storage area to specific boarding bays.
-By comparing this data with the time remaining until the **Estimated Off-Block Time** (EOBT) minus 5 minutes, we can calculate a **Passenger Confidence** score.
+The solution leverages AI to analyze historical data regarding the time required for passengers to walk from the shops and other terminal areas to specific boarding bays.
+By comparing this data against current passenger position using new boarding passes' RFID chip, with the time remaining until the **Estimated Off-Block Time** (EOBT) minus 5 minutes, we can calculate a **Passenger Confidence** score.
 This score indicates whether it is appropriate to load the baggage onto the aircraft.

 ## Passenger Confidence Levels